Gig Workers Featured

 Important Deadlines

-The deadline to file your 2025 federal tax return is April 15, 2026.
-If you need more time, file Form 4868 for an extension.
-However, any taxes owed must still be paid by the original deadline to avoid penalties.
+The deadline to file your 2025 federal income tax return is generally April 15, 2026.
+If you need more time, you may file Form 4868 to request an automatic extension of time to file.
+However, any tax owed must still be paid by the original due date to avoid penalties and interest..

 Source: